nikfrank/ulpan-server/README.md

     - make a router, respond with fake data
     - test a GET route in the browser
     - download POSTMAN, use it to test a POST route
-  - step1: fake database using "in memory store"
+  - step1: fake database using "in memory store", basic queries
-  - step2: filling out our API
+  - step2: filling out our API's query language

 - Section 2: Using Postgres with an ORM
   - step#: replace all fake APIs with real APIs